 It can be difficult to decide when to cull your older laying hens.
 Some people like to keep their hens for a few years before culling them from the flock.
 Other people choose to cull at the onset of the hen’s first molt.

 When laying hens are around 18 months old, they begin their first molt.
-This is the process where chickens lose a lot of their feathers, then grow new ones.
-Molting requires the consumption of extra calories and protein and may take 3 1/2 months or more.
+This is the process where chickens lose a lot of feathers, then grow new ones.
+Molting requires the consumption of extra calories and protein and may take 2 1/2 months or more.
 During this period, the hen will slow down production and then stop laying eggs.
 Many chicken keepers order replacement pullets 6 months or so ahead of time and cull the older hens when they start their first molt.